 I won’t replace radiologists, but it should make them better physicians

 Among all healthcare specialties, radiology has been impacted by AI technology.
 This trend is sure to carry on through 2020 and beyond.
-As per by a journal published by American College of Radiology, radiologists will see significant benefits from the continued rise of AI.
+As per a journal published by the American College of Radiology, radiologists will see significant benefits from the continued rise of AI.

 “If we sit back and do nothing, there is a chance we could be marginalized by AI,” wrote lead author Bibb Allen, MD, chief medical officer of the American College of Radiology Data Science Institute (ACR DSI), and colleagues.
 “On the other hand, if we play a leadership role in AI development, the best days for radiologists, our specialty and our patients are yet to come.”

 In the start of 2019, healthcare sector witnesses the role of AI-powered software that can identify schizophrenia in MRI scans with 87% accuracy.